Baldo by Hector D. Cantú and Carlos Castellanos for July 18, 2017

 8. Missing large

-Davepostmp almost 7 years ago
+Davepostmp over 7 years ago

 Houston Oilers coach Bum Phillips did not wear his otherwise ever present 10 gallon hat at home games in the Astrodome.
 “My mama told me, when you’re indoors, a man removes his hat.”